JazzyWagdaddy/HybridCloudBootCamp/Networking HOL_V2.md

 2. Under **Insights** select **Network**, then under **Monitoring** choose **Topology**.
 3. User **Resource Group** select **MyVNets**.
 In a moment a conceptual network diagram should be generated showing all three vNets and subnets including the new peerings between vNet1 and vNet2.

+## Hub and Spoke Networking Challenge
+Now that you have vNet1 and vNet2 peered, resources in each virtual network and subnet can communicate with each other.
+A common networking architecture is a hub-spoke network topology where the hub is a single virtual network (VNet) in Azure that acts as a central point of connectivity to your virtual networks (VNets).
+The spokes are VNets that peer with the hub, and can be used to isolate workloads.

+Your challenge is to configure vNet2 as the hub in a hub and spoke topology.  vNet1 and vNet3 are not directly connected together.  vNet1 talks to vNet3 via vNet2 and vNet3 talks to vNet1 via vNet2.

+Attempt to configure this on your own, otherwise follow these instructions.
+You should configure spokes to use the hub VNet gateway to communicate with remote networks.
+To allow gateway traffic to flow from spoke to hub, and connect to remote networks, you must:
+* Configure the VNet peering connection in the hub to allow gateway transit.
+* Configure the VNet peering connection in each spoke to use remote gateways.
+* Configure all VNet peering connections to allow forwarded traffic.

+### Configure vNet3
+1. In the Search box at the top of the Azure portal, begin typing **vNet3**.
+When vNet3 appears in the search results, select it.
+2. Select **SETTINGS** then **Peerings**, and then select **+ Add**.
+3. Enter, or select, the following information, accept the defaults for the remaining settings:
+    * Name: **vNet3-vNet2**
+    * Virtual network: **vNet2 (MyVNets)**
+    * Configure virtual network access settings: **Enabled**
+    * Configure forwarded traffic settings: **Disabled**
+    * Enable the checkbox for **Configure gateway transit settings**
+    * select **OK**

+Peering status - If you don't see the status, refresh your browser.
+Notice the status is *Initiated*.

+### Configure vNet1
+1. In the Search box at the top of the Azure portal, begin typing **vNet3**.
+When vNet3 appears in the search results, select it.
+2. Select **SETTINGS** then **Peerings**, and then select **vNet1-vNet2**.
+3. Enable the checkbox for **Configure gateway transit settings**.
+4. Select **OK**

 Create virtual machines
 Create a VM in each virtual network so that you can communicate between them in a later step.